k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'qt_pager: message 90 not found. program in disorder!' during Rogue quest
 - Fix: suppress Monk's extra kick attack when engulfed
+- Give notice to infidels why they aren't regenerating hit points when they don't have the Amulet of Yendor in their possession